LiamKenneth/ArchaicQuest/README.md

 #[M]edieval [I]mmersive [M]ulti User Dungeon
 A text based MMORPG inspired by the [MUDs of the 90s](https://en.wikipedia.org/wiki/DikuMUD) built in C# using ASP.net MVC, SignalR and MongoDB.
 Unlike a traditional MUD MIM runs in the browser instead of Telnet.
-Telnet support could be added so make a pull request :WINK:
+Telnet support could be added so make a pull request :wink:

 ##Prerequisities
 1. The project is using C# 6 so you will need Visual Studio 2015 or add the Roslyn compiler to [Visual Studio 2013](http://stackoverflow.com/a/33848006)